shoeffner/monty/03_BooleansControlFlow/slides.md

 \note{
 Continue skips the remainders of the loop body and jumps back to the top.

 If continue is at the end of the loop body, nothing special happens -- the loop would "continue" at this point anyway.
 }

 # Your third homework

-- Learn more about the different control flow operations `if`, `for`, and functions by implementing the classic examples "99 bottles" and "Fizz Buzz".
+- Learn more about the different control flow operations `if`, `for`, and functions by implementing the classic example problems "99 bottles" and "Fizz Buzz".
 - Draw some beautiful things with the turtle.

 # The last slide

+![Loopy de loop [@sadasivam2012]](http://pcweenies.com/wp-content/uploads/2012/01/2012-01-10_pcw.jpg)

 # References